aadishj19/Thesis/README.md

 ### combine_results.py

-After job completion, it combines the results from multiple chunks into a single CSV file for easier analysis and interpretation.
+After job completion, it combines the results from multiple chunks into a single CSV file.